For general freshman admissions FAQs, please visit our Prospective Freshman page

 - Pay the $50 International Document Processing Fee*

-- Check to see if we have received your ACT and/or SAT scores from the testing agency
+- Optional: submit or check to see if we have received your ACT and/or SAT scores from the testing agency (optional)

 *International students who have attended high school in the U.S. for at least 3 years are eligible to apply through the Golden Admissions Application and have their $50 processing fee waived.

 Step 3: Send us your high school transcript.

 We will accept unofficial and/or official copies of your high school transcript.
 Unofficial copies may be emailed to email@example.com .
 If offered admission, we will then need the official copy of your transcript in order for you to begin classes at Mines.
 To submit an official copy of your transcript:

 - Your high school or sponsor may email firstname.lastname@example.org.

 - You or your high school may send us an official copy in a sealed envelope through FedEx, UPS, DHL, USPS or another mail courier.